julian1/ansible-consolidated/README.md

 #### Notes

 -  Requires Ansible version >= 2

+- for complicated sequences of actions, deploying a template/script and running it as a command server side, may be simpler

+- to keep code composible, and maximize flexible use in different contexts, code must be in a role, rather than a play.  implications :-
+    - must factor stuff out of the play - especially specific stuff like pre_tasks user creation
+    - it's ok to have node-specific roles. don't need to force code into a node specific play

+- use the following to force a handler to run immediately.
+    - meta: flush_handlers

-- it seems eaiser to not to manage /etc/apt/sources.list
+- it seems eaiser to not to manage /etc/apt/sources.list. simiarly to disk partitioning

-- rather than use register varaibles to flag the need for handlers such service restart, can touch/write a file, and read again at the end. this avoids the case of notified handlers not being called, due to some other mistake in the provision.
+- rather than use register varaibles to flag handlers that need to be calle for service restarts, can touch/write a file, and read again at the end of the role. communicating restart information is then persisted across ansible-playbook invocations.
+And this avoids the case of handlers not being called, due to some other error in the playbook.

 - ansible needs either passwordless sudo or root for apt-get etc. the issue with passwordless sudo on ordinary account is that processes under that account can theoretically sudo without password. so better to use dedicated privileged ansible account or root account.

-- packages like npm, rust etc should *never* be installed with root privileges - due to large surface area of dependent packages.
+- packages like npm, rust, bundler, python etc should *not* be installed using root privileges - due to large surface area of install code and dependent packages.

 - can use apt package python-minimal to get /usr/bin/python binary instead of /usr/bin/python2.7